Saturday, July 14, 2007

 FOLLOW UP:

-I did the sound check and then hung out for a good long while with the band who were in a word, amazing..
-Conan O'Brien guitarist Jimmy Vivino, multi -instrumentalist Larry Campbell, reed man Eric Lawerence and pianist Brian Mitchell all stepped up and played, as a NYC friend of mine likes to say, "like men."
+Levon said howdy, asked me a few questions, then apologized for the key change (due to his recovery) and bade me to hang out with the band.
+I did the sound check and then hung out for a good long while with the band who were in a word, amazing.
+Conan O'Brien guitarist Jimmy Vivino, multi-instrumentalist Larry Campbell, reed man Eric Lawrence and pianist Brian Mitchell all stepped up and played, as a NYC friend of mine likes to say, "like men."
 Larry did a duet with his lovely wife that was son heart achingly beautiful I actually cried.

 And Levon.
 Holy shit!!! he looked so good and healthy after just beating back throat cancer and all.
 Screw the Band, I'll take Mr. Helm on a bad night.
 Jeez, I mean his time and feel on drums and mandolin were at turns impeccable, iconoclastic and deeply, deeply musical.